svrxjs/svrx-docs/en/contribute/plugin.md

 #### - `client.js`

-There is a global variable named `svrx` wiil be injected to every page, it has some built-in services
+There is a global variable named `svrx` wiil be injected into all pages, it has some built-in services

 > `svrx` is only accessible inside the plugin script, don't worry about global pollution